hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/03f-Online.md

 + Transaction
   + an atomic and durable set of data-access and data-modification operation
   + used to interact w/ the data in a database
-  + data read and written to the datbase done by using a transaction
+  + data read and written to the database done by using a transaction
   + mode:
     + type: `read`, `readwrite`, or `versionchange`
     + determining which types of interaction performed upon that transaction
-    + set when transaction created amd remain fixed for the life of the transaction
+    + set when transaction created and remain fixed for the life of the transaction
   + a transaction in IndexedDB similar to a transaction in a SQL database
   + all succeed or all fail within all operations of a transaction
   + connection